NetLogo/GoGo-HID-Extension/README.md

 #### read-sensors
 `gogo:read-sensors`

-Reports a list containing the current readings of all eight sensors.
+Reports a list containing the current readings of all eight sensors ports of the GoGo.

 #### read-sensor
 `gogo:read-sensor _which-sensor_`